JohnRob1/lot-tracker/README.md

 * Add in server capabilities so any computer in the plant can access the lot numbers
 * Add a better UI for Adding a Lot Number
   - allow the user to add as many lot numbers as they want in one "Add Lot Number" button click
-* When I learn it, make this in Flutter
+* When I learn how, make this front end in Flutter